thatoneburntroot/RetroOS/README.md

-ps - I used Ai with the image generation for the banner and to help me plan my project layout, I also used ai to debug my program and add small suggestions it had.
+ps - I used Ai with the image generation for the banner and to help me plan my project layout, I also used ai to debug my program and add small suggestions it had. pss - i also used it to help me write descriptions and the readme psss - this line of text wasnt written with ai.